How to Build the Ideal Car Stereo System

 How does the sound of your current system make you feel?
 Do you find yourself tapping your foot or drumming your fingers on the steering wheel?
 Does a funky rhythm section get you smiling?
 Does a blues guitar solo send shivers down your back?

 No?
 Then is the sound flat, dull, tinny, or wimpy?
-You're probably suffering from listening to a car radio that's struggling to drive flimsy factory speakers.
+You're probably listening to a car radio that's struggling to drive flimsy, old factory speakers.
 The good news is that you have a lot of options to choose from when replacing the various components in your audio system.

 But what if you're unsure about exactly which component is the problem?

-It's not always easy to diagnose what's causing problems in a vehicle's audio/video system, even when you know that you're not satisfied with its performance.
-But there are some simple steps you can take to help you narrow it down:
+It's not always easy to diagnose what's causing problems in a vehicle's audio/video system.
+You know it sounds lousy, but you don't necessarily know why.
+You don't have to be a car audio expert to figure it out, though.
+Here are some simple steps you can take to narrow things down:

 What would you like your radio to do that it won't do now?